solkim-83/tp/docs/DeveloperGuide.md

   * 3a1.
 Athena shows an error message.

-    Use case ends.
+    Use resumes at step 2.

 #### **Use case: View details of an event**

-Preconditions: The event the user wishes to view is displayed on the UI.

 **MSS**

+1. User requests to view events.

+1. Athena shows a list of events.

 1. User requests to view details of an event.